archanabarik/Portfolio/README.md

 # Portfolio
-Resume for a front-end Developer
+My Resume for a front-end Developer.